Krysik/blogpost-nodejs-api-testing/README.md

 ## How to run

 1. Create a `.env` file based on the `.env.template` and fill in empty variables.
-2. Install dependencies with `docker-compose --rm app npm i`
+2. Install dependencies with `docker-compose run --rm app npm i`
 3. Run the app with `docker-compose up app`

+## Testing

-4. You can run tests with `docker-compose --rm app npm run test:integration -- --watch`
+You can run tests with `docker-compose run --rm app npm run test:integration -- --watch`.
+It runs mocha test runner in watch mode.

 ## Tech stack & tools